My 2020 highlights: I had a baby & bought a big tent!

 Gibbs Hill Lighthouse:

 For panoramic views climb the 185 steps to the top.
 Built in 1846 it is the oldest cast iron lighthouse in the world and one of only two still standing.
 With views of Hamilton and the South Shore it’s a good way to blow away the cobwebs on a blustery day.
-If you are not feeling so energetic The Dining Room located in what was the lighthouse keepers cottage at the base serves lunch and dinner.
-Double check the website as opening hours are varied during the week.

 Crystal Caves: